 • Can be a stepping stone to aftercare or continued therapy

-The length of time a person spends in an IOP depends on the individual’s needs and goals.
+The length of time a person spends in an addiction treatment program depends on the individual’s needs and goals.
 Most programs require at least 30 days of treatment for addiction or mental health issues in Massachusetts.

-PHPs could be efficient for those with a previous medical history of addiction and those who are highly motivated to recover.
-For people who do not meet these qualifications, an IOP might be a better fit.
-PHP or day programs are better suited for people who are new to recovery and have not yet formed the necessary coping skills.
+Full day treatment could be efficient for those with a previous medical history of addiction and those who are highly motivated to recover.
+For people who do not meet these qualifications, a half day program might be a better fit.
+Day programs are better suited for people who are new to recovery and have not yet formed the necessary coping skills.

-For many of the clients at Chapters Recovery Center, our intensive outpatient program is an integral part of their recovery.
+For many of the clients at Chapters Recovery Center, outpatient program is an integral part of their recovery.

 A residential program removes individuals from the contexts and relationships that may exert negative influence but teaches them the skills necessary to identify when such situations arise and how to address them.
 However, completely leaving your life isn’t always a feasible option.

 You may have a family that needs you or a job that you cannot leave for an extended time.
 Your daily life may be difficult to leave behind for treatment.
-If this is the case, then an intensive outpatient program (IOP) may be the best choice.
+If this is the case, then a day treatment program may be the best choice.
 Our clients still get the care and support they need, but they can continue to deal with their everyday responsibilities.

 In ideal circumstances, clients attending our intensive outpatient program will have a safe and sober home environment.
 Their family members and loved ones will be ready to support their loved ones through the early days of recovery.